awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-swap.md

  `eb swap`

- `eb swap environment_name`
+ `eb swap environment-name`

 **Note**
-The *environment\_name* is the environment for which you want a different CNAME\.
-If you don't specify *environment\_name* as a command line parameter when you run `eb swap`, EB CLI updates the CNAME of the default environment\.
+The *environment\-name* is the environment for which you want a different CNAME\.
+If you don't specify *environment\-name* as a command line parameter when you run `eb swap`, EB CLI updates the CNAME of the default environment\.

 ## Options<a name="eb3-swapoptions"></a>